psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

   - "version control"
 ```

-# Proof of Concept: High-Security Facility Concept

-> How a structured AI Memory Bank emerged from a real long-running human–AI project.

 ---

 ## Case Summary

-This proof of concept documents the foundational practical application of the AI Memory Bank Builder method.
+This proof of concept documents the foundational practical application of
+the AI Memory Bank Builder method.

-The case is based on the development of the **High-Security Facility Concept**, a conceptual trust architecture framework for high-security physical and restricted operational environments.
+The case is based on the development of the **High-Security Facility
+Concept**, a conceptual trust architecture framework for high-security
+physical and restricted operational environments.

 The project was developed by Psycedelic in symbiosis with TwinMind.